parisajvd/MICB475_24W1_Team_5/Meeting Minutes/Team meeting 2024-11-04 with Evelyn.md

 # Proposal Revisions
 - Question about in-text citation of websites
 # Modelling results and next steps
+- The results of the main paper that the dataset comes from show what we found even though they didn't use a modelling system.
+What should our next step be?
-- Question about Median Phred Score that was chosen -> to we need to change this
+-  Question about Median Phred Score that was chosen -> do we need to change this